Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 **DONE:**
 * Improved accuracy of the step count
 * Improve the view for the M5 stack (including the above additions of the Bean sprite and the health bar)
+* Desktop database API able to add challenge to user, sends challenges enrolled by user, add new user sent from web, and add new challenges

 **WIP:**
-* All subsystem able to receive, process and send the intended MQTT commands
+* All subsystem able to receive, process and send the intended MQTT request types
 * All subsystems provide a basic version of the agreed visualization
 * MQTT message length issue with M5 Stack